PicolSigns/Icons/_readme.txt

 You are free:
 - to Share — to copy, distribute and transmit the work
 - to Remix — to adapt the work
+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following conditions:
 - Attribution – Include a link to picol.org or blog.picol.org in your credits or any fitting place.